Using Forces 049

 You don't need any special frameworks to develop these two types of flow interruptions.

 These types of slides work perfectly well as a static page, but work even better when animated.
-Go to the Chart of the Month for July 2009 to see a flash animation of two types of animation schemes and to download the animated examples.
+Go to the Power Chart for July 2009 to see a flash animation of two types of animation schemes and to download the animated examples.
 The two animation schemes in this download use frameworks with only two fields.
 For an example of an animation scheme using frameworks with three fields, download the animation example in this series for still another animation scheme.